-Wait until all of the hands
+Wait until all of the hands move to 12 o'clock

 - 1. In the Timekeeping Mode, pull out the crown. - Hold down (A) for at least five seconds until HAND SET flashes and then HAND ADJ appears on the digital display.
 This indicates the hand home position adjustment mode.